gitlabhq/gitlabhq/doc/user/project/settings/import_export.md

 >    in the import side is required to map the users, based on email or username.
 >    Otherwise, a supplementary comment is left to mention the original author and
 >    the MRs, notes or issues will be owned by the importer.
+>  - Project members with owner access will get imported as maintainers.
 >  - Control project Import/Export with the [API](../../../api/project_import_export.md).
 >  - If an imported project contains merge requests originated from forks,
 >    then new branches associated with such merge requests will be created